Compulsory Licensing of Drugs & Pharmaceuticals

 From her address to the World Health Assembly in Geneva May 6, 1981

 COVID-19 put a challenge to the whole world and it also highlights the issue of public health and the human rights of people across the globe.
 It affected all spheres and sectors across the globe and the intellectual property regime is not the exception.

 The research group are engaged in the development of drugs.
-Some of the drugs approved for the clinical trials by WHO already possess patent protection like Remedesivir and attempt have been also made by some other countries like china to patent similar Covid-19 treatment drugs.
+Some of the drugs approved for the clinical trials by WHO already possess patent protection like Remedesivir and attempts have been also made by some other countries like china to patent similar Covid-19 treatment drugs.
 It highlights the issue of abuse of the exclusive right of the patent holder.
-To address this problem various international instrument and treaties signed by the nations for compulsory licensing of patents.
+To address this problem various international instruments and treaties were signed by the nations for compulsory licensing of patents.
 It is important to note that the pharmaceuticals company incurred a heavy cost in developing drugs.
-But the cost incurred for development for drugs is not more than the human lives.
+But the cost incurred for the development of drugs is not more than the human lives.

 Compulsory Licensing is recognized as a legal measure against patent abuse and the public health problem.
-One of the important reason for granting compulsory licensing is to make medicine available and affordable to poor countries.
-During this time period, the pharmaceuticals company should be more focus on saving life rather than their making profit.
+One of the important reasons for granting compulsory licensing is to make medicine available and affordable to poor countries.
+During this time period, the pharmaceutical company should be more focused on saving lives rather than making a profit.

 Nature of Patent Right

 A patent is an exclusive right granted to the patent holder on the new product or process involving an inventive step and capable of industrial application for a minimum period of 20 years.
 Patentee holds the exclusive right to use, manufacture and sale of the product.
 In the absence of the competing product in the market, the patent holder enjoys a monopoly and sometimes it leads to the abuse of their dominant position in the market.